 This network is for Black, Asian and Minority Ethnic (BAME) members.
 We are a lead contributor to physiotherapy’s equality and diversity agenda.

 Our aim is to influence and impact CSP activities affecting BAME members and raise non-BAME members’ awareness of BAME issues, including BAME representation across the physiotherapy profession, and challenge factors that limit individual opportunities.

-The DisAbility network is for CSP members with disabilities of any form.
-We aim to increase awareness that those with disabilities can be and are excellent physiotherapists and support workers undertaking physiotherapy duties.
+The DisAbility network is for disabled CSP members.
+We aim to increase awareness that those with impairments can be and are excellent physiotherapists and support workers undertaking physiotherapy duties.

-We want to be role models to bring others to our profession and encourage those within, and to have a positive influence on disability rights and the identity of people with disabilities.
+We want to be role models to bring others to our profession and encourage those within it, and to have a positive influence on disability rights and the identity of people with impairments.